 Hand-drawn icons are used to indicate navigation options

 Hand-drawn icons appear when a section is hovered

 Tiny hand-writing for section headers and script font used to display navigation options

 As we have written above, designers attempt to make sure that the design looks distinctive without compromising the usability and user-friendliness of the design.
 In fact, it’s not that hard as it may look like.
 Consider the examples below.

 The design become more interesting when standard-elements are mixed with some hand-written elements.
 In such cases visitors are offered the design which looks unusual and different.
 That’s a good way to impress visitors with an unusual design approach.
-That’s what Li Chin does.
+That’s what Li Chin52 does.
 The navigation menu has hover-effects as well.

 5. Hand-drawing used heavily